Most Fringe artists expect the following from their hosting venue:

 There is a time-honored spirit of partnership between presenters and producers where box office is split between the two parties.
 For example, you might agree to provide a space to an artist for a discounted rate ($0 to $75 per performance) in exchange for 35% of box office receipts.
 You might sweeten the deal by choosing to cover the participant registration cost for the project ($175-$300).

-The truly great amongst venue companies will host some or all of its programming for free.
+Rarely, but commendably, the truly great amongst venue companies will host some or all of its programming for free.
 Those that choose to provide free space are true champions of the arts.

 DRAFT A CONTRACT